 Accountability and Responsibilities

 The Town Council will consider applications from outside bodies to enter match funding for the provision of AEDs.
 The Council would normally expect that the organisation applying for the AED has overall accountability and responsibility for the AED, and all those matters referred to in 6.2.
+The Council has committed to installing at least two of its own defibrillators per year and match funding at least a further five defibrillators per year for at least the next five years (commencing 2021 – 2022).

 For those AEDs for which the Town Council assumes responsibility, insurance, registration, training, record-keeping and maintenance will be arranged by the Town Clerk.

-The Assets, Inclusion and Development Committee will review and report on the application of this policy as necessary to Full Council.
+The Community Safety Committee will review and report on the application of this policy, and management of the associated defibrillator budget of £10,000, as necessary to Full Council.

 Equipment Maintenance and Storage